slay419/Slackr/teamwork.md

 *A successful and well-tested paradigm, forms the backbone of the project*

 Taking advice from seasoned coders, __Agile__ programming was the decided approach .
 Agile proved most suitable for our team providing a balance between adaptation and order.
-Agile mindset was in play from the release of the specification.
-Faced with over-whelming expectations drafts were made for all the work at hand, as a focus on __small incremental changes__ as well as provide scaffolding for further implementation
+Agile mindset was in play from the release of the specification, our development framewrok embodied three phases of sprints, where members would build, test and review each module in an iterative procedure.

- Constant testing was another significant agile trait that had to be followed.
+ Test Driven Development was a significant agile trait that had followed.
 Written tests from iteration 1 were continously updated as the core functions changed, to ensure every fragment of the core functions worked.
 Pytest coverage was an important indicator as to ensure all the code implemented was correct.
 As such, 100% coverage was ideal.